Media on the LG G3 is predictably excellent for a number of reasons: the screen and audio experience being two of them.

 The preloaded stuff from LG is obviously the most amazing thing, and nobody that I showed off the starry night scenes to wasn't gobsmacked by the detail on show.
 However, it was the same reaction that I saw with the G2, and with the G3 you'll need to be ready to put up with that larger screen.

-I do wish the Video player was still a separate app, as it's still in there (as the option to use it comes up when you start a video for the first time) as rooting the Gallery isn't that much fun.
+I do wish the Video player was still a separate app, as rooting through the Gallery isn't that much fun.
+It's still in there, too: the option to use it comes up when you start a video for the first time.

 The music player on the LG G3 is both simple and sophisticated at the same time.
 It can handle really high quality audio (LG had to rewrite some of the core code of Android to facilitate this last year) and the new phone has a built in amplifier to make music sound louder and clearer with less distortion.